-Many define setting as both the location and time, or the where and when, of a narrative.
+Many define setting in literature as both the location and time, or the where and when, of a narrative.
 Settings can play a crucial role in a work and are often central to the plot.
 It is helpful for students to map them out to avoid confusion about what is taking place.
 This is especially true with stories that have multiple settings or timelines.

 Although this lesson can be used for multiple grade levels, below are examples of the Common Core State Standards for Grades 9-10.
 Please see your Common Core State Standards for the correct, grade-appropriate strands.

 Students will be able to create a setting map that discusses the key action that took place and how the setting foreshadowed the action.

 Before reading it is a good idea to broadly define the setting of a story for students in terms of time and place.
 Background research may be helpful to students if they are unfamiliar with the customs of the period or region.

 While reading, students can track the setting and how it changes through a setting map.
 A key feature of a setting map is placement of settings in sequence.
 Being able to visually see the settings helps students remember events and where they take place.
 After each setting, students should update their map to reflect the actions that took place, the setting’s features, and any predictions they can make based on what has happened so far.